Daylight saving time: Rationale

 Industrialized societies usually follow a clock-based schedule for daily activities that do not change throughout the course of the year.
 The time of day that individuals begin and end work or school, and the coordination of mass transit, for example, usually remain constant year-round.
 In contrast, an agrarian society's daily routines for work and personal conduct are more likely governed by the length of daylight hours and by solar time, which change seasonally because of the Earth's axial tilt.
 North and south of the tropics, daylight lasts longer in that hemisphere's summer and is shorter in that hemisphere's winter, with the effect becoming greater the farther one moves away from the equator.
 DST is of little use for locations near the Equator, because these regions see only a small variation in daylight over the course of the year.

 After synchronously resetting the clocks in a region to one hour ahead of standard time in spring in anticipation of longer daylight hours, individuals following a clock-based schedule will be awakened an hour earlier in the solar day than they would have been otherwise.
-They will begin and complete daily work routines an hour earlier; in most cases, they will have an extra hour of daylight available to them after their workday activities.
+They will begin and complete daily work routines an hour earlier; in most cases, they will have the hour of daylight that was shifted from the morning available to them after their workday activities.

 The clock shift is partly motivated by practicality.
 At the summer solstice, in American temperate latitudes, for example, the sun rises around 04:30 standard time and sets around 19:30.
 Since most people are asleep at 04:30, it is seen as practical to treat 04:30 as if it were 05:30, thereby allowing people to wake closer to the sunrise and be active in the evening light, as the sun under DST sets an hour later (20:30).

 Proponents of daylight saving time argue that most people prefer more daylight hours after the typical "nine to five" workday.
 Supporters have also argued that DST decreases energy consumption by reducing the need for lighting and heating, but the actual effect on overall energy use is heavily disputed.
-For evaluation, it is required to go beyond considering only energy demand for lighting and also consider the energy used for heating or cooling buildings.
+For evaluation, it is required to go beyond considering only energy demand for lighting and also consider the energy used for heating or cooling buildings and driving vehicles.